JoeTester1965/GsmRuStillThere/README.md

 ## Scan

-Note: If you want to use networked or multiple receivers edit start.sh and add --args=rtl_tcp=a.b.c.d:1234 etc as appropriate.
+Note: If you want to use networked receivers edit start.sh and add --args=rtl_tcp=a.b.c.d:1234 etc as appropriate.

 To start collecting IMSIs (will be put into imsi.csv):